-Over the past 10 years Tonbridge & Malling's population has grown by 11.6% (an additional 13,500 people).
-This is the 6th highest rate of growth of any Kent district.
-The population growth in Tonbridge & Malling is set to continue with current forecasts suggesting that between 2016 and 2039 the population of the borough will increase by a further 15.3%.
-This is the 5th highest rate of growth expected for any Kent district and a growth rate that is lower than the county average of 16.5%.
-This forecast is based on KCC's assessment of the district authority's future housing targets as of November 2019.
+Over the last 10-years Tonbridge & Malling's population has grown by 9.4% (an additional 11,400 people).
+This is the 5th highest rate of growth of any Kent district.
+The population growth in Tonbridge & Malling is set to continue with current forecasts suggesting that between 2021 and 2041 the population of the borough will increase by a further 23.5%.
+This is the 4th highest rate of growth expected for any Kent district and a growth rate that is higher than the county average of 20.1%.
+This forecast is based on KCC's assessment of the district authority's future housing targets as at November 2021.
 Such targets will be subject to changes as district authorities develop their Local Development Framework.

-95.9% of Tonbridge & Malling's population is of white ethnic origin with the remaining 4.1% being classified as of Black Minority Ethnic (BME) origin.
-The proportion of Tonbridge and Malling's population classified as BME is lower than the county average of 6.3%.
+88.3% of Tonbridge & Malling's population is of white ethnic origin with the remaining 11.7% being classified as of Black Minority Ethnic (BME) origin.
+The proportion of Tonbridge & Malling's population classified as BME is lower than the county average of 16.8%.

-The largest ethnic group in Tonbridge & Malling is White British, with 92.4% of residents from this ethnic origin.
-Within the BME population the largest ethnic groups are White and Asian, Indian and Asian (each accounting for 0.6% of all residents with the second largest groups being residents of White and Black Caribbean and Chinese Origin (each accounting for 0.4% of all residents).
+Within the ethnic minority population of Tonbridge & Malling, the largest ethnic group is Other White (accounting for 3.9% of all residents) with the second largest group being residents of Indian ethnic group accounting for 1.2% of all residents.